 The department is responsible for the implementation of federal and state funded programs for infrastructure, recreation, public service, and housing improvements in the city including those funded by the Department of Housing and Urban Development (HUD), the Environmental Protection Agency (EPA), the Mississippi Development Authority (MDA), the Department of Justice and similar agencies.
 Programs are coordinated with all the departments of the City.

 The department coordinates planning and economic studies.
 The Comprehensive Plan outlines the City’s goals and plans for the next several years.
 For more information on economic development projects, initiatives, and goals, please visit the Business, Demographics, Incentives, Community Profile, and other related pages.
+For a listing of available properties, visit the Available Properties page or view the Grounds for Development packet which highlights key available properties throughout the City.

 The Department recently completed the 2012 Anchor Square Economic Impact Survey.
 The survey was developed in partnership with the Economic Development Team, an interdepartmental City team, to identify the economic impact of Anchor Square and the contributing factors to the success or failure of businesses at Anchor Square.